Spatika/Cuisine-Recommendation-Yelp-Data/README.md

  3. Construct a dataframe where each row represents a document (all the text reviews) for one cuisine
  4. Construct a TfIdf vector (document term matrix) of all the documents in the corpus
  5. Find cosine similarity between all pairs of cuisines based on the TfIdf vector
- 6. Read the order data, massage to find top cuisine for each of the 100 customers, also massage to add the list of cuisines they have ordered from
+ 6. Read the order data, massage to find top cuisine for each of the 100 customers, and add the list of cuisines they have ordered from
  7. For each customer, find the top 3 cuisines similar to their top cuisine (excluding the ones they have already ordered from)